 A conviction can cause significant repercussions in one’s life which can seriously impact aspects of their personal life such as:

-• Criminal record: A conviction stays on your record and can affect employment and reputation.
+- Criminal record: A conviction stays on your record and can affect employment and reputation.

-• Impact on visa’s or international travel: Some countries may deny visas to those with certain criminal convictions on their record, especially domestic violence related offences.
+- Impact on visa’s or international travel: Some countries may deny visas to those with certain criminal convictions on their record, especially domestic violence related offences.

-• Firearms ban: A conviction may often lead to firearm licence cancellation.
+- Firearms ban: A conviction may often lead to firearm licence cancellation.

-• Working With Children Check: A domestic violence record can disqualify you from obtaining or renewing a Working With Children Check, limiting job opportunities.
+- Working With Children Check: A domestic violence record can disqualify you from obtaining or renewing a Working With Children Check, limiting job opportunities.

 WHAT IF IT’S A FIRST OFFENCE?

-First time domestic violence offenders are still taken seriously by NSW Courts, but the law does recognise when someone has no prior record.
-Section 3(e) of the Crimes (Sentencing Procedure) Act 1999 (NSW) lists the mitigating factors taken into account at Sentence, this includes individual with little to no criminal history.
-Depending on the offence and the
+While the law does recognise when someone has no prior record, even a first offence is treated as a serious crime.
+The legislation provides clear definitions for domestic violence offences.
+Section 3(e) of the Crimes (Sentencing Procedure) Act 1999 (NSW) lists the mitigating factors taken into account at Sentence, this includes individuals with little to no criminal history.
+Depending on the offence and the circumstances there may be alternatives to a criminal conviction.

 One common outcome is a Section 10 dismissal under the Crimes (Sentencing Procedure) Act 1999 (NSW), which allows the Court to find you guilty of the offence, however no conviction is recorded.
 This penalty allows you to walk out of Court criminal record free – although not guaranteed – the Court will have to consider factors such as seriousness, harm caused and the offender’s overall character.